Anoka-Ramsey Community College

 Subsection v.
 “No confidence” and “abstain” shall be offered as choices on the ballot.

 Subsection vi.
-No candidates may preside over the voting booth or count the ballots.
+No candidates may preside over any voting booth or voting device or count the ballots.

 Subsection viii.
 Votes to be tabulated as stated in Section E.

 Subsection ix.
-Candidate with the most votes shall be declared the winner.
+The candidate(s) with the most votes shall be declared the winner(s).

 Section G. Fall Elections:

 Subsection i.
-Nominees for any Executive Board position must be a current or pending CSS member; there is no limit to the amount of nominees on any one ballot.
+Nominees for any Executive Board position must be a current or pending CSS member; there is no limit to the number of nominees on any one ballot.

 Subsection ii.
 The Secretary, Director of Public Relations, Treasurer, and Director of Technology shall be nominated and elected by current CSS members during the third CSS meeting of fall semester.